-How to Create an Excel Financial Model with Debt Financing
+How to Create a Financial Model with Debt Financing

-This step-by-step tutorial will take you through an example of using Excel to create a financial model with debt financing.
-First, it will show you how to calculate and forecast cash flows.
-Then, it will show you how to estimate the debt and equity required to finance a business.
+This step-by-step tutorial will take you through an example of using Microsoft Excel to create a financial model with debt financing.
+First, it shows how to calculate and forecast cash flows.
+Then, it covers estimating the debt and equity required to finance a business.

-Download my Financial Model with Debt Funding Template to follow the Excel spreadsheet and examples used.
+Download my Financial Model with Debt Funding Template to follow the spreadsheet and examples used.

 You can also watch the video version of the tutorial at the end of this post.